slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Make networking an [habit](chapter_1_self.md#on-habits-and-systems): who you know and whether they like you will determine what opportunities you get.
 Ultimately, your network determines your net worth.

 > *'The enemy of excellence is isolation.' -- Aaron Walker*
+> *'Your silence will not protect you.' -- Audre Lorde*

 > *'Do not build fortresses to protect yourself: isolation is dangerous.'
 'Play the perfect courtier.' -- Robert Greene (4th and 24th law of power)*